vhelin/wla-dx/doc/asmdiv.rst

 ``.INCBIN`` data is divided into blocks of two bytes, and inside every block the bytes are exchanged (like ``SWAP r`` does to nibbles).
-This requires that the size of the file is even.
+This requires that the size of the read data is even.

 You can also force WLA to skip n bytes from the beginning of the file by writing for example::